sysgears/apollo-universal-starter-kit/docs/docker.md

 docker-compose up
 ```

-**NOTE**: It may take a couple of minutes to run the application with Docker Compose for the first time.
+**NOTE**: it may take a couple of minutes to build and run the application with Docker Compose.

 When the build is ready, visit `http://localhost:3000` in your browser to view the application.

+### Running the Dockerized Mobile App with Expo

-If you need to launch the project in Expo in a simulator (Android Studio or Xcode), follow the steps below:
+If you need to launch the dockerized project in Expo, follow the steps below:

+1. Run Expo Client on your mobile device, in Android Simulator, or in Xcode.

-1. Open the Expo app.
+2. Tap **Explore** in the Expo Client app.
-2. Tap **Explore**.

 3. Tap the magnifier on the top.

-4. Enter the URL `exp://localhost:19000` or `exp://000.00.0.0:19000` (use your actual IP address instead of `000.00.0.0`.
-The starter kit will suggest the LAN IP address that you need to use to open the mobile app in a simulator.)
+4. Enter the URL `exp://localhost:19000` or `exp://000.00.0.0:19000`

+**NOTE**: you must use your actual IP address instead of `000.00.0.0`.
+The starter kit will suggest the LAN IP address
+that you can use.

 5. Tap the pop up to open the app.

-**NOTE**: If you want to open the app on a cell phone, use the LAN IP address of your development machine instead of
+**NOTE**: if you want to run the app on a mobile device (either Android or iOS device), use the LAN IP address of your
-`localhost` in Expo.
+development machine instead of `localhost` in Expo.
 Scanning the QR codes won't work in this case.

 ### Running the Starter Kit using Docker for Production